- Unlimited roadside assistance in Europe

-Each year millions of Brits drive over to Europe for their holidays.
-If you’re planning on hitting the continental roads, we walk you through getting extra temporary European car insurance cover for anyone who’ll be borrowing or sharing a car on their trip.
+Each year, millions of Brits drive to Europe for their holidays.
+If you’re planning on hitting the continental roads, this guide will walk you through getting extra temporary European car insurance cover for anyone who’ll be borrowing or sharing a car on their trip.

 Can I use my existing UK car insurance policy to drive in Europe?